kuzmanst88/form-validation-tests-playwright/documentation.md

 - **Input Acceptance Criteria**:
   - Must be a valid email format
   - Maximum length: 25 characters
-- **Testing Logic**:
+- **Overview**:
   - Runs positive and negative test cases on the email fields.
   - Tests valid email formats and known invalid patterns (e.g., missing "@" or domain).
 - **Objectives**:
   - Prevent invalid email formats.
   - Ensure mismatch in email and confirm-email fields triggers an error.
-- **Results & Observations**:
+- **Results**:
   - ✅ All valid emails have been accepted
   - ❌ The form accepts several maliciously crafted email addresses that resemble SQL injection payloads
+- **Testing logic and Observations**:

 This script validates the email input handling of the registration form.
 It tests a wide range of valid and invalid email formats to ensure the frontend's JavaScript validation and server-side logic behave as expected.
 The script fills both the "Email" and "Confirm Email" fields with test inputs, uses a valid password, and attempts to submit the form.
 For valid inputs, it verifies successful registration, while for invalid inputs, it checks that the form either disables the submission button or displays appropriate error messages.

 It appears that the definition of a valid email address could vary depending on the email provider.
-During my initial tests, I noticed that the form accepts submissions with email addresses that include special characters (such as ! # $ % & ' \* + / = ? ^ \_ { | } ~ -`).
+During my initial tests, I noticed that the form accepts submissions with email addresses that include special characters (e.g., ! # $ % & ' \* / ? ^ \_ { | } ~ -).
 Such characters are not allowed by many providers, including SiteGround.
 At first, I included them as invalid submissions.
 However, these signs are allowed to be included in the local part, according to RFC5322, which is why I decided to consider invalid only email addresses that include such characters in the domain part.

 According to the results of the tests, the form accepts the following email accounts as valid inputs: